HubbleNetwork/hubble-install-robward/README.md

 The installer will:
 1. Detect your OS and architecture automatically
-2. Download the appropriate binary
+2. Download the appropriate binary for your board
 3. Run the installer immediately
 4. Clean up after completion